hmrc/ctc-guarantee-balance-phase5-service-guide/source/documentation/index.md

 ## API status

-This version of the CTC Guarantee Balance API:
+CTC Guarantee Balance API v2.0:

-- supports only NCTS phase 5 ([CTC Guarantee Balance API v1.0](/api-documentation/docs/api/service/common-transit-convention-guarantee-balance/1.0) supports only NCTS phase 4)
+- supports only NCTS phase 5
-- is ready for testing
+- is live in production and available for testing
-- will not be ready for use in production until phase 5 goes live - in the meantime, you should continue using CTC Guarantee Balance API v1.0

 ## Quick start